KavyaBHatnagar21/social-media-app/README.md

 1. React for frontend
 2. Firebase for backend, hosting and authentication
-3. Semantic UI, Material UI for the design
+3. Semantic UI, Material UI, Moment.js for human friendly date formatting

 ## About app
 I have made this beautiful social media app where -